cmda-minor-web/progressive-web-apps-2223/course/week-3.md

 ### Exercise 1: Optimize the performance (Critical Render Path) of your application

-Optimize 2 or more of the performance components mentioned below.
-Explain in the README.md why you thought it was important to choose these performance optimizations, and document per optimization, what the effect of the optimization has been.
-Ultimately you also give a conclusion about the total effect of your optimizations.
+Optimize 2 or more of these performance components:

 * First view
 * Repeat view